PGY1 Pharmacy Residency Program

 PGY1 Residency Purpose

-ASHP-accredited postgraduate year one (PGY1) pharmacy residency programs build on the education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+ASHP-accredited postgraduate year one (PGY1) pharmacy residency programs build on the Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.